-Fibers are one of the essential ingredients to the digestive cycle.
-They are carbohydrates that do not provide energy and can’t be digested, but they help on the proper function of the intestine.
+Fibers are one of the essential ingredients in the digestive cycle.
+They are carbohydrates that do not provide energy and can’t be digested, but they help with the proper function of the intestine.
 There are two forms of fiber: soluble and insoluble.

-The soluble fiber gives fluidity to the feces, this way avoiding constipation and hemorrhoids (it also helps to avoid flatulence).
+The soluble fiber gives fluidity to the feces, this way avoiding constipation and hemorrhoids (it also helps to prevent flatulence).
 This fiber absorbs the water and swells in the stomach inhibiting the absorption of glucose (sugar) and lipids.
 Also, the water absorption keeps the feces from becoming too dry.
-Peas, dry fruit like oats and nuts, and fruits such as apples and bananas are a great source of soluble fibers.
+Peas, dry fruit like oats and nuts, and fruits such as apples and bananas are excellent sources of soluble fibers.

-Insoluble fibers, on the other hand, do not absorb water and they accelerate the work of the intestine also avoiding constipation.
-Vegetables, wheat bran, cereals, soybeans and whole grains are an excellent source of these kinds of fibers.
+Insoluble fibers, on the other hand, do not absorb water and accelerate the work of the intestine, also avoiding constipation.
+Vegetables, wheat bran, cereals, soybeans, and whole grains are excellent sources of these kinds of fibers.

 Fiber must be ingested throughout the day to ensure a stable digestive cycle.
-You can balance your meals by eating some fruit in between, or before, and ensure that you eat fiber on your meals: lots of vegetables, lettuce, and rocket.
-A breakfast rich in fruit and oatmeal or some yogurt, for example, is a good way to balance your digestion during the day.
+You can balance your meals by eating some fruit in between or before, and ensure that you eat fiber in your meals: lots of vegetables, lettuce, and rocket.
+For example, a breakfast rich in fruit and oatmeal or some yogurt is an excellent way to balance your Digestion during the day.

-Always remember that by eating the fruit truly means eating, not just drinking its juice; the fibers in fruit are basically concentrated in their body.
+Always remember that eating fruit truly means eating, not just drinking its juice; the fibers in fruit are concentrated in the body.

 BEST FOODS FOR DIGESTION

-The body gradually moves it through the digestive system, which breaks the food down into smaller, more useable parts.
+The body gradually moves it through the digestive system, which breaks the food down into smaller, more usable parts.